 Headquartered in Baltimore, Under Armour operates its business globally.
 It has European and Asian subsidiaries and sources from suppliers worldwide.
 Besides North America, where it generates about 95% of sales, Under Armour's products are sold primarily in Austria, France, Germany, Ireland, and the UK.
-It sells its wares in Japan, as well, through a minority-owned licensee.
+It sells its wares in Japan and Korea, as well, through a third-party licensee.

 Sales and Marketing

-Under Armour generates about 70% of its sales through its wholesale business.
-Its customers include the likes of Cabela's and the Army and Air Force Exchange, as well as Dick's Sporting Goods and The Sports Authority, which as a pair accounted for 22% of Under Armour's 2012 revenue.
-The company's direct-to-consumer business is growing rapidly.
-In 2012 it logged an increase of about 34% vs. 2011 with the help of more than 20 stores added during the year.
-Under Armour operates about 100 of its own factory house and specialty stores.
+Under Armour generates nearly 70% of its sales through its wholesale business.
+Its customers include the likes of Cabela's and the Army and Air Force Exchange, as well as Dick's Sporting Goods and The Sports Authority, which as a pair accounted for 22% of Under Armour's 2013 revenue.
+The company's direct-to-consumer business is also growing rapidly; Under Armour operates about 130 of its own factory house and specialty stores.

-Under Armour has shown strong growth in both revenue and net income over the past decade, with 2012 sales of $1.8 billion 25% higher than the prior year.
+Under Armour has shown strong growth in both revenue and net income over the past decade, with 2013 sales of $2.3 billion, 27% higher than the prior year.
 The company saw about 25%-30% growth in all categories (apparel, footwear, accessories), as well as in licensing.
-The results were powered by an increase in direct to consumer sales (Under Armour opened 22 new factory house stores in 2012), new product offerings, and higher average selling prices.
-Net income that year rose a third to about $129 million on the strength of revenue.
+The results were powered by an increase in direct to consumer sales (Under Armour opened 18 new factory house stores in 2013), new product offerings, and higher average selling prices.
+Net income that year rose a quarter to about $162 million on the strength of revenue.